Why do women wear makeup?

 Research Shows This is the Most Important Makeup Tip

-If you have acne scars or other blemishes, you probably already realize that foundation masks, but may not fully cover your marks.
-This means that even with foundation your skin tone is not completely even and you won’t yield the full benefits of wearing makeup.
-To avoid this, prior to applying foundation, put on enough concealer to make your marks disappear.
+If you have acne scars or other blemishes, you probably already realize that foundation masks may not fully cover them.
+This means that even with foundation your skin tone is not completely even, and you won’t yield the full benefits of wearing makeup.
+To avoid this, prior to applying foundation, put on enough concealer to make your blemishes disappear.

 Use These Science-Backed Makeup Enhancements